 My professional designation as a practicing Landscape Architect also focussed on design relating to non-human animals and habitat design – though I have designed my fair share of parks, green roofs, plazas, streetscapes and residential gardens.

 My time teaching and researching as a University Professor also allowed me to investigate the design of artificial snake dens and to teach ecology and design, primarily to graduate level students.
 Now retired, I still consult on special projects of interest – primarily in the area of habitat design and naturalization using landscape ecological theory.
 Oh, and when time permits I take paint to canvas, clay to hand or create art installations that ask us to ponder the natural world.
-Images below are from select project.
+See resume below.
+Additional information available upon request.